StarrC/covid19_prediction/README.md

 # COVID-19 Prediction Model by U.S. County: High, Medium or Low Risk (as of August 18th, 2020)
-The goal of this project was to create a prediction model that could predict a county's risk for COVID-19 cases and deaths based on it's most recent peak value of COVID-19 cases and deaths.
+The goal of this project was to create a model that could predict a county's risk for COVID-19 cases and deaths based on and assessment of county variables and the county's most recent peak value of COVID-19 cases and deaths.

 Data classification based on assigned label of "High", "Medium" or "Low" risk.